-- Other criteria are ‘desirable’ - meeting these criteria, or being on the way to meeting the desirable criteria, suggests that the candidate will be suited to the position (assuming that they have met all of the other criteria).
+- Other criteria are ‘desirable’ - meeting these criteria, or being on the way to meeting the desirable criteria, suggests that the candidate may be suited to the position (assuming that they have met all of the other criteria).

 The selection criteria is located in the Position Description and is sometimes included in the job advertisement.

 Selection criteria are used by organisations as part of their recruitment process.
 All potential candidates are required to address a selection criterion, which means that candidates can then be assessed on a merit basis by their response to selection criteria.